-More than ever, people are missing an integrated vision of life and world.
-The social aspect of the phenomenon of educating is now more important than ever: A "new" person has arisen - a "new" child, a "new" youth and a "new" adult who often is inadequately prepared for life in a technological society, also because of the inescapable life-in-multiplicity.
+More than ever people are missing an integrated vision of life and world.
+The social aspect of the phenomenon of educating is now more important than ever: A "new" person has arisen - a "new" child, a "new" youth and a "new" adult who often is inadequately prepared for life in a technological society, also because of the inescapable life-in-multiplicity.5

-Finally, in this regard, is an informative statement by the famous Netherland psychiatrist-philosopher, J. H. van den Berg:
+Finally, in this regard is an informative statement by the famous Netherland psychiatrist-philosopher, J. H. van den Berg:6

-Amidst the chaos among persons, an individual asks of his/her own place in life.
-In our time of chaotic human relations, no one knows his/her place any longer.
+In the midst of chaos among persons an individual asks of his own place in life.
+In our time of chaotic human relations, no one knows his place any longer.
 A modern person finds it difficult to assume and maintain a clear place among people.
-He/she does not know where he/she stands; he/she no longer knows how he/she must associate with others.
-Because (adequate) associating with others is possible only if you know where you stand, you want to stand, there where you find yourself in accord with your possibilities.

-It cannot be otherwise then that this complex life-in-multiplicity, and correlated social lability, wreak havoc on the area of interhuman communication, in general, and, specifically, with respect to educative communication-thus, it is a societal attunement which can work strongly to impede educating.
+He does not know where he stands; he no longer knows how he must associate with others.
+Because (adequate) associating with others is possible only if you know where you stand, you accept to stand there in reality where you find yourself in accord with your possibilities.
+It cannot be otherwise then that this complex life-in-multiplicity and correlated social lability wreak havoc on the area of inter-human communication in general and specifically with respect to educative communication in particular-thus it is a societal attunement that can work strongly to impede educating.